JWT vs Cookie: Why Comparing the Two Is Misleading

 “Wait, how about we use Local Storage then?”

 Remember, using Local Storage makes our JWT vulnerable to XSS.
-As a result, you’ll often hear people advise strongly against storing JWT in Local Storage.
+As a result, you’ll often hear people strongly advise against storing JWT in local storage.

 At this point, it may sound like using Cookie to store JWT is our only option.
 But remember, this makes our website vulnerable to CSRF attacks!